whitslea/Kargo-TakeHomeChallenge/README.md

 To add new tests, simply add test cases under cypress/e2e.
 See existing tests or Cypress documentation for more information.

 ## Issue Found
-- After successful creating a VAST - Instream Snippet, an error message says "Uploading file, please wait until it is complete" but never finishes.
+- After successfully creating a VAST - Instream Snippet, an error message says "Uploading file, please wait until it is complete" but never finishes.
 This happens in both manual and automated testing.